cdli-gh/Machine-Translation/README.md

 ### Translating new Data

 Please use the below command to translate new Sumerian phrase to English phrase.
+We are assuming you have a text file placed in data folder as **sumerian_test.txt**.

 ```bash
 python translate.py -model trained_model/baseline_model.pt -src data/sumerian_test.txt -output pred.txt -replace_unk -verbose